uconneeb/systseminar/schedule.md

 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

 ### Mar.
+31, 2021

+(From Elizabeth's email message...)
+See below from Tanner for recommended reading for this week’s systematics discussion.
+The one to read in full (Zamani et al.) is only 4 pages long.

+The Intros of Meierotto et al 2019 and Sharkey et al 2021, and all of Zamani et al 2021 should suffice to provide the necessary background for this discussion....this is a topic that I hope will ruffle feathers and generate a lively discussion in class.

+Zamani et al. 2021.
+[The omission of critical data in the pursuit of ‘revolutionary’ methods to accelerate the description of species.](https://doi.org/10.1111/syen.12444) Systematic Entomology 46:1-4.

+Sharkey et al. 2021.
+[Minimalist revision and description of 403 new species in 11 subfamilies of Costa Rican braconid parasitoid wasps, including host records for 219 species](https://10.3897/zookeys.1013.55600) ZooKeys 1013:1-665.
+(Note: 236.3 MB, 665 pages)

+Meierotto et al. 2019.
+[A revolutionary protocol to describe understudied hyperdiverse taxa and overcome the taxonomic impediment](https://doi.org/10.3897/dez.66.34683) Deutsche Entomologische Zeitschrift 66:119–145.

+### Mar.
 24, 2021

 Zach recommended this [book chapter](https://www.researchgate.net/publication/343920814_Species_delimitation) as a good starting point for our discussion of species delimitation: